academia-edu/biblicit/README.md

   result = Biblicit::Extractor.extract(content: "a string containing the content of a PDF file")

   # Extract metadata from a file using all available tools
-  result = Biblicit::Extractor.extract(file: "myfile.pdf", tools: [:citeseer, :parshed, :sectlabel, :cb2bib], remote: true, token: false)
+  result = Biblicit::Extractor.extract(file: "myfile.pdf", tools: [:citeseer, :parshed, :cb2bib], remote: true, token: false)

   # See reference information for "myfile.pdf"
   result[:citeseer][:title]